influxdata/telegraf/plugins/inputs/docker/README.md

   ## Specifies for which classes a total metric should be issued.
 Total is an aggregated of the 'perdevice' values.
   ## Possible values are 'cpu', 'blkio' and 'network'
   ## Total 'cpu' is reported directly by Docker daemon, and 'network' and 'blkio' totals are aggregated by this plugin.
+  ## Please note that this setting has no effect if 'total' is set to 'false'
   total_include = ["cpu", "blkio", "network"]

   ## docker labels to include and exclude as tags.
 Globs accepted.